How long is my SA2015 Helmet good for Track Days and Racing? When the new SNELL ratings take effect and what you should know.

 2025 has arrived!
-The new SNELL helmets will be released in October of this year: It’s time to start checking helmet dates again
+The new SNELL helmets were released in October 2025: It’s time to start checking helmet dates again

 Do you have a SA2020 or M2020 helmet?
 Relax, you’re good for +5 more years.